TABLE OF CONTENTS

 The SMs feature extremely high memory bandwidth to load and store data for the stream processors as quickly as possible to keep them saturated with threads for execution.
 Each stream processor contains just enough logic for basic computations like floating point math, foregoing complex control logic.
 The cumulative power of thousands of these simple cores working in lockstep gives GPUs their unprecedented throughput rated in tera and petaflops per second.
 So while a CPU core outperforms an individual GPU core, the highly parallel architecture of GPUs allows them to massively outscale serial processors for suitable workloads.
 For example, NVIDIA's Tensor Cores accelerate key mathematical operations for domains like neural networks and graphic ray tracing.

 GPUs are increasingly being integrated into cloud environments to enhance performance, reduce operational costs and scale resources dynamically based on demand.
-Several factors underpin the integration of GPU hardware into cloud infrastructures:
+Several factors underpin the integration of cloud computing with GPU:

-• Accelerate Compute-Heavy Workloads: Deep learning, graphics rendering, genomics analysis, and computational fluid dynamics are among high-impact domains hugely accelerated by supplementing cloud servers with GPU throughput.
+Accelerate Compute-Heavy Workloads: Deep learning, graphics rendering, genomics analysis, and computational fluid dynamics are among high-impact domains hugely accelerated by supplementing GPU cloud services.

 Better Performance and Accelerated Workloads

-When deployed alongside virtual machines in the cloud, GPUs can offer dramatic speedups.
+When deployed alongside virtual machines in the cloud, GPU in cloud computing offer dramatic speedups.
 The scale of performance enhancement depends on specific workloads like:

 Machine Learning and AI Workloads